jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

 ## Rule Logic

-Understanding how rule groups work is key to creating effective playlists.
+Understanding how rule groups work is key to creating effective lists.
 The plugin uses two types of logic:

 ### Within a Rule Group (AND Logic)